Terms and Definitions

 Incapacitation: a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the “who, what, when, where, why or how” of their sexual interaction).

 Incapacitation can occur mentally, physically, from a developmental disability, by alcohol or other drug use, being asleep and/or blackout.
-The question of what the Responding Party should have known is objectively based on what a reasonable person in the place of the Responding Party should have known about the condition of the Reporting Party and the Reporting Party’s capacity to give knowing consent.
+The question of what the respondent should have known is objectively based on what a reasonable person in the place of the respondent should have known about the condition of the complainant and the complainant's capacity to give knowing consent.

-Incapacitation covers a person whose incapacity results from mental disability, sleep, unconsciousness, involuntary physical restraint or from the consumption of alcohol or the taking of drugs unbeknownst to the Reporting Party (e.g. rape drugs).
+Incapacitation covers a person whose incapacity results from mental disability, sleep, unconsciousness, involuntary physical restraint or from the consumption of alcohol or the taking of drugs unbeknownst to the complainant (e.g. rape drugs).

 Intimate Partner Violence: violence or abuse between those in an intimate interaction and/or relationship to each other.
 This can be between married individuals or non-married individuals who have a dating relationship or other intimate relationship.
 This includes physical assault, psychological abuse and manipulation, forcing a partner to use one type of birth control over another or none at all despite the stated desire of one partner.